ptibogxiv/doliconnect/readme.txt

 [gdpr-data-request-form](https://wordpress.org/plugins/gdpr-data-request-form/ "gdpr-data-request-form")

 == Changelog ==
+   = 5.2.0 =
+* enable manghement of membership in free version

    = 5.1.0 =
 * new public release with boostrap 5 and support of dolibarr 13
 * Please not end of support of DoliconnectPRO, all functionnality will be open in free version.